|Origins||Settled in 1836 and annexed in 1853|

 In the year 1853 this territory was annexed into the city of Chicago and construction began for housing, paved roads, shopping and a railroad line.
 The area began to attract many upper classes as they built elegant mansions beginning in the 1850s.

 One of the first African American communities started up in the South Loop section of the Near South Side as well.
 The Great Chicago Fire wiped out much of the progress in the neighborhood as many upper classes and a lot of the African American community were relocated but many remained.
+Many just moved a little further south just south or Cermak Road in the present day Motor Row District.
 The neighborhood rebuilt itself back up after the fire, progressively over the rest of the 19th century.

 During the time of rebuilding, Chicago’s notorious “Vice District” extended from the Loop neighborhood into the South Loop section of the Near South Side bringing the first criminal element to the neighborhood.
 Since there was a section of lower income classes along this State Street strip from Roosevelt Road to Cermak Road, this area of it between 18th Street and Cermak Road became known as the “Levee,” which was sang about in the famous Led Zeppelin song “When The Levee Breaks.”
 The Levee operated until the year 1912 when these brothels and gambling dens were raided and shut down permanently.
 The Levee operated for about 30 years and over that course of time the notorious “Grey Wolves” corrupt ward bosses kept the Levee operating successfully by making sure the city government did not shut it down.
 The cities’ first Italian Mafia crime boss “Big Jim” Colosimo also owned some of this district and collected many dues.
 The former Levee area retained a bad reputation despite the fact that the Levee was all shut down.